The Computing and Digital Technologies (CDT) minor requires five (5), 3-credit courses including:

 Required Core Courses

 All program students are required to complete the two semester (Fall-Spring) core course sequence in the Python programming language.
 These courses will be offered every year by a faculty member in the Department of Computer Science and Engineering.
 The core sequence does not assume any prior background in programming and is intended to be an introductory experience for non-engineering students.
-Ideally, CDT students will complete the core sequences first before taking specialization courses, but that may not be possible or necessary in all cases.
+NOTE: It is not necessary for CDT students to complete the core sequences first before taking specialization courses.
+However, we do recomment taking the core sequence as soon as possible.
+For those planning to study abroad, we also recommend taking the core sequence when it can be completed in consecutive sementers.

 Elective Specialty Courses